 - Marvel Comics's A.I.M. uniforms are basically Hazmat suits.

-- Former Avengers Academy student appropriately named Hazmat wears one (a form-fitting one, unlike pretty much every other case), though in her case, it's to protect everyone else from her own toxicity.
+- The former student appropriately named Hazmat wears one (a form-fitting one, unlike pretty much every other case), though in her case, it's to protect everyone else from her own toxicity.

 - Before Hazmat, the similarly-powered Radioactive Man also wore one briefly, though in his case it was purely cosmetic, he could control his own radiation just fine.